 The University of Toronto’s MGA program offers students the hard and soft skills they need to excel in their field of specialization, as well as an understanding of the broader economic, political, and social architecture of global affairs.

 Students in year one of the MGA program take the following nine core courses.

 Core courses / Click here to view course descriptions

-- Decision Making and Strategic Development in the Global System
+- Decision Making & Strategic Thinking in The Global System

 - Global Policy Analysis